d-a-s-h-o/dnd/plutonium/plutonium/README.md

 ### Rivet

 A companion browser extension, "Rivet," is available on the [Chrome](https://chrome.google.com/webstore/detail/rivet/igmilfmbmkmpkjjgoabaagaoohhhbjde) and [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/rivet/) web stores.
-With Rivet, you can one-click import content (notably creatures as a GM, or spells as a player) when browsing 5etools.
+With Rivet, you can one-click import content (notably creatures as a GM, or spells as a player) when browsing D&Dz.

 ### Server-Side Modding